Get started

 <Warning>

 The API accepts a customer with only `type`, but a customer created without the identifying fields below cannot be provisioned to move fiat.
-The record is created, yet calls that need a provisioned fiat account (reading a balance, cash-in, or a fiat transaction) fail with `provider account not provisioned for this customer`.
+The record is created, yet calls that need a provisioned fiat account (cash-in or a fiat transaction) fail.
 For USD and cash flows, always provide:

 * A structured `residentialAddress` (the object above, not a free-text string)